falconmick/tdd-demo/slides.md

 up and your confident with the London approach, why not start out with heavy mocking and see how it works for your team you can always pivot to detroit if it's not working out.
 By that point hopefully even if you do have to remove the London style your codebase will already have a bunch of clarity from the outside-in work done so far.

+TIMING FOR SECTION TEN: 2m 25s
 -->
 ---

 # Going deeper

 <!--
-Now that we know about the different approaches to test driven development I think it would be no better time than ever to go back to the key techniques that we must apply to our coding and give some better explanations and examples of what it looks like to properly implement them.
-Startin with Red Green Refactor.
+Now that we know about the different approaches to test driven development I think now could be no better time than ever to go back to the key techniques that we must apply to our coding and give some better explanations and examples of what it looks like to properly implement them.
+Starting with Red Green Refactor and an example using javascript -->
--->

 ---